-Turkey has a robust, newly industrialized economy with one of the fastest growing private sectors in the world.
+Turkey has a robust, newly industrialized economy with one of the fastest-growing private sectors in the world.
 Turkey and India’s bilateral trade volume crossed $8 billion in 2018.
 Many companies are moving into Turkey for business and investment purposes.
 Since very few non-Turks speak Turkish in India, a proficiency in the language will make you an in-demand specialist possessing a rare skill.

 3. Transcontinental Cultural Excellence

-Unlike the other Arab nations and middle-east countries, Turkey is a quaint mix of the East and the West.
+Unlike the other Arab nations and middle-east countries, Turkey is a strange mix of the East and the West.
 Turkey is the only country in the world whose capital (Istanbul) lies in two continents—Europe and Asia.
 The country offers a hybrid culture that gives you the best of Turkish Asia’s psychedelic folk song, belly dance, etc. and more of its western culture.
 If you know Turkish, it will also give you unfiltered access to Turkish rich literature, delicious cuisine, and world-class cinema.

 4. Job Opportunities After Learning Turkish